20 Fruits & Veggies That Are Good For Dogs

 These are Laika’s favorite by far – and they’re pretty nutrient rich.
 They just need a quick washing and they’re ready to go.
 You won’t see my trimming Laika’s nails without a few of these on hand.
 Snap peas are a good source of fiber, protein, phosphorus, folate, zinc, manganese, and potassium.
 They’re also a great source of vitamins C & K.

 When I give Laika green beans she seems a bit perplexed; I think she assumes they’re going to be snap peas.
 She’ll eat them regardless but she always pauses for a moment.
-They’re a great source of fiber, manganese, and vitamins A, C & K. To use as training treats I was them thoroughly and cut the ends off.
+Green beans are a great source of fiber, manganese, and vitamins A, C & K. To use them as training treats I was them thoroughly and cut the ends off.

-These are Laika’s second favorite treat.
-Because apples generally have the highest concentration of pesticides out of any fruit make sure you wash thoroughly.
-Remove the stem, core, and seeds before giving these to your dog.
+Apples are a good source of vitamins A & C, as well as being high in fiber.
+Because apples tend to have the highest concentration of pesticides out of any fruit make sure you wash thoroughly.
+Remember to remove the stem, core, and seeds before giving your dog an apple.